ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 7. By default, the test suites use Exchange Web Service and Windows PowerShell script in the SUT control adapter.
-If you chose interactive mode for the SUT control adapter as described in section [Set the test suite to interactive mode](#set-the-test-suite-to-interactive-mode), skip the following steps.
+If you chose interactive mode for the SUT control adapter as described in [Set the test suite to interactive mode](#set-the-test-suite-to-interactive-mode), skip the following steps.